Constitution & Bylaws

 Robert Y. Osamura,1-4-3 Mita, Minato-ku, Tokyo 108-8329, Japan

 Shirley Greening, 130 South 9th St. Edison 1924, Philadelphia, PA 19107-5233, U.S.A.

 Volker Schneider, Burgunderstr.
 1, 79104 Freiburg, Germany

 declare to establish a non-profit organisation in accordance with the Act of 27 June 1921, amended by the Act of 2 May 2002 and subsequent amendments, granting corporate personality to non-profit organisations, international non-profit organisations and societies, the bylaws of which they lay down as follows :

 SECTION I: NAME – HEAD OFFICE – OBJECTS - TERM

-The company's Head Office is established in 9000 Ghent, Onderbergen 63 and comes under the jurisdiction of the Ghent Legal district.
-It can be moved within Belgium by decision of the board of directors on condition of confirmation by vote at the first coming general assembly.
-The decision must be published in the Belgian State Journal.
+The Company Head Office is located in 2650, Edegem, Ingenieur David Hansenstraat 7 and comes under the jurisdiction of the Flemish Region.
+It can be moved by decision of the Board of Directors.
+This decision must be published in the Belgian State Journal.